Gett Developer Portal

 FieldDescription

 basePricePrice before modifiers.
-For modifier options, this is the upcharge (e.g., Large = +$1.00)
+For modifier options, this is the upcharge (e.g., Large = +$1.00).
+Normally the advertised price — but see Included extras, where it is a synthetic base and may be negative

 compareAtOriginal/marketplace price for showing savings (strikethrough pricing)